sonata-project/SonataAdminBundle/Resources/doc/reference/architecture.rst

 while others are used only in specific actions.
 More information can be found in the ``BaseFieldDescription`` class file.

-In most scenarios, you won't actually need to handle the ``FieldDescription`` yourself.
+In most scenarios, you will not actually need to handle the ``FieldDescription`` yourself.
-However, it is important that you know it exists and how it's used, as it seats at the core of ``SonataAdminBundle``.
+However, it is important that you know it exists and how it is used, as it sits at the core of ``SonataAdminBundle``.

 Templates